-Tucson Mountain District/TMD (West District)
+Tucson Mountain District (West District)

 Rincon Mountain District (East District)

 This is the Saguaro Park if you want to hike.
-The Saguaros are not as concentrated here, but you can see them in all stages of life as well as in conjugation with lots of other desert plants.
-If you aren’t up for hiking, the Cactus Loop Drive will give you some nice views of the area, but if you really want to get into the park and feel that distance from the city, I highly recommend the Mica View Loop.
-This is a short hike, only about 2 miles total, but it gets you into the Cactus Forest.
-I visited this district of the park and did the hike with a group of kids from Tucson.
-The hike is long enough that you get to see the park, but the kids (ages 10-14) weren’t tired enough to start complaining.
-There’s not as much about history here, but because the cacti aren’t all around, to me it feels a little wilder.
-I would recommend this district if you want to do more hiking than reading, though both are worth a visit if you can make it.
+The Saguaros are not always as concentrated here, but you can see them in all stages of life as well as in conjunction with lots of other desert plants.
+If you aren’t up for hiking, the Cactus Loop Drive will give you some nice views of the area, but if you really want to get into the park and feel that distance from the city, I recommend the Mica View Loop or this All Trails loop starting at Douglas Spring.
+The Mica View Loop is short, only about 2 miles total, but it gets you into the Cactus Forest, though you can also hike much further into the forest.
+I visited this district of the park and did the Mica View Loop hike with a group of kids from Tucson.
+It’s long enough that you get to see the park, but the kids (ages 10-14) weren’t tired enough to start complaining.
+(Specifically for kids, the Rincon Mountain District also hosts summer Junior Ranger Camps and scheduled bi-monthly Astronomy events.)